ivankrato/raspberry-pi-cdplayer/README.md

+# This project is discontinued

+I'm really happy that some people actually used this, but I have no plans on updating this project, sorry.
+Checkout [this fork](https://github.com/JoeHartley3/raspberry-pi-cdplayer), there are some more added features.

 # raspberry-pi-cdplayer

 Raspberry Pi CD/MP3 player usable with PiFace CAD 2 and with web/mobile interface.
 It autoplays audio and MP3 CDs and MP3s from USB disks and is controllable from web interface, Android app or PiFace CAD 2 module (including IR remote controll).